Opened 13 years ago

 But I think perhaps the problem is that those last five digits are actually a port number, which would be a lot clearer if the IPv6 addresses were in brackets -- especially considering that many IPv6 addresses have the :: in them, which makes it impossible to tell this just by counting 16 chunks.

-- Summary changed from incorrect IPv6 address shown in peers tab to confusing display of IPv6 addresses in peers tab
+Summary: | incorrect IPv6 address shown in peers tab → confusing display of IPv6 addresses in peers tab |

 Fixed in 1.3-stable: ba1cc6e